-Iaido is a Japanese Martial Art that teaches the use of swords and is most entirely based on the teaching of forms, or Kata.
+Iaido is a Japanese Martial Art that teaches the use of swords and is entirely based on the teaching of forms, or Kata.
 Iaido classes emphasis on precise, controlled, fluid motion, often referred to as "moving Zen."
+Iaido classes do not include direct competition or sparring of any kind.
+Iaido is classified as a non-fighting form of martial arts.

 The art of the sword probably began with Iizasa Choisai, the founder of the Tenshin Shoden Katori Shinto Ryu.